clementpoiret/HSF/docs/papers/joss/paper.md

 # Acknowledgements

-We would like to thank the IDRIS and the Genci who allowed us to access the HPE Jean Zay supercomputer.
+We thank the IDRIS and the Genci who allowed us to access the HPE Jean Zay supercomputer.

 We also thank M. Bottlaender for giving us access to T1w and T2w MRI from the SENIOR cohort, and M. Faillot for helping us manually segment the hippocampus.